These Hilariously Bad Casting Calls Show What Actresses Deal With On The Daily

 One woman is described as a “timeless beauty from Australia,” who is “desperate for attention and will do whatever it takes to get it.”
 Another is “an attractive leading female type” who is “hungering to meet a real man.”
 The third character is a “drop dead sexy, fireball,” and the fourth and final female character is described as a woman named Heather who “unlike other women in Los Angeles who dress like sex, Heather is sex.”
 (This last one might be the most absurd of the four.)

-Sepulveres, who’s done body stand-in and behind-the-scenes work in the TV industry, is on an email list for Casting Networks.
-She told HuffPost that this casting company is the one who sent these particular casting calls out.
-(HuffPost obtained this email.)
+Sepulveres, who has done body stand-in and behind-the-scenes work in the TV industry, is on an email list for Casting Networks, a company that distributes others’ casting calls.
+She told HuffPost that Casting Networks sent out these particular calls, which an email obtained by HuffPost confirms.

 “These seemed particularly ridiculous to me,” she said.
 “I have seen many descriptions of women characters in this vein before, but this seemed to take it to another level.”

-Note: CLARIFICATION: This piece has been updated to include comment from Casting Networks and clarify its role in disseminating these casting calls.